-2 BACKGROUND
+2 Background

 Various forms of privacy-enhancing technology have received research attention.
-Elsewhere [27] it has been suggested that five such technologies have, to a greater or lesser extent, emerged, namely technologies to facilitate private communication, anonymity, personal control, organisational safeguards and inference control.
+In [17] it has been suggested that five such technologies have, to a greater or lesser extent, emerged, namely technologies to facilitate private communication, anonymity, personal control, organisational safeguards and inference control.
 This paper focusses on the first four; later work will revisit inference control to decide whether it should be added to the architecture or subsumed in one of the other categories.
 The four major categories are introduced briefly below.

-Private communication is inherently an aspect of the right to privacy and is explicitly enshrined in the South African Constitution [32, §2.14(d)].
+Private communication is inherently an aspect of the right to privacy and is explicitly enshrined in the South African Constitution [21, §2.14(d)].
 Encryption is clearly one well-established technology to ensure privacy of communications, with steganography currently receiving some renewed interest.
-Note, in addition, that private communication extends beyond the channel: The old Hush-a-Phone [35, p.4] was a mechanical device that fitted over a telephone handset to enable the 'sender' not to be overheard when talking.1 Rewebber (previously Janus) [33] is one technology that ensures that the user's surfing habits cannot be established from the logs that clearly falls outside the traditional communications channel.
+Note, in addition, that private communication extends beyond the channel: The old Hush-a-Phone [23, p.4] was a mechanical device that fitted over a telephone handset to enable the 'sender' not to be overheard when talking.1 Rewebber (previously Janus) [22] is one technology that ensures that the user's surfing habits cannot be established from the logs that clearly falls outside the traditional communications channel.
 Despite this remark, we will below often refer to the channel as if it included such aspects.

-Various schemes to ensure anonymity (or pseudonymity) have been proposed (see, for example, [31, 12, 4, 14, 33]).
-Most of these schemes are based on Chaum's so-called mix [6] - using public key encryption - or, alternatively, based on the notion of a proxy.
-Such technology can make provision for address, location, service access and/or authorisation anonymity [8].
-Often third parties are used to achieve anonymity; such parties may be trusted and/or supplied with so little information that very little trust is required.
+Various schemes to ensure anonymity (or pseudonymity) have been proposed (see, for example, [20, 10, 6, 11, 22]).
+Most of these schemes are based on Chaum's so-called mix [7] - using public key encryption - or, alternatively, based on the notion of a proxy.

 Personal control refers to the use of technology to ensure that an individual's personal information is only used in a manner commensurate with the individual's privacy policy.
 The goal is usually to compare the individual's privacy policy to that of the organisation the individual is dealing with, and only to release private information about the individual to the organisation if the two policies are compatible (or can be negotiated to a level of agreement).
-The best-known example in this category is P3P [30].
-Control is, ideally, based on knowledge about how personal information is to be used.
-It is, for example, possible to determine what personal information will be required before a workflow starts so that an individual can avoid providing some information only to decide that information requested later is too sensitive [37, 36].
-If not avoided, the individual will provide personal information up to some point, but will get no benefit for it because the process is stopped midway.
-Another interesting possibility is personal control when considering interaction with multiple parties and their possible interaction with one another [27].
+The best-known example in this category is P3P [19].

 Organisational safeguards refer to the use of technology to ensure that the organisation complies with its own privacy policy as well as the preferences of the individual.
 Keeping track of a user's wishes to opt-in or opt-out of receiving unsolicited e-mail is one simple example.
-However, this category includes significantly safer technologies that are installed to double check that the organisation complies with such policies and preferences.
-While some products have appeared in this category [29, 18, 38], in academic research the topic is beginning to emerge see E-P3P [23, 3], the notion of a Hippocratic Database [2] and making just decisions on this layer [28] for three examples, as well as the task-based privacy model [10] for one of the earliest models in this category.
+However, this category includes significantly safer technologies that are installed to double check that the organisation's compliance with such policies and preferences.
+While some products have appeared in this category [18, 13, 24], academic research the topic is beginning to emerge - see E-P3P [15, 5], the notion of a Hippocratic Database [1] and making just decisions on this layer [2] for three examples.

-Note that our proposed classification of privacy-enhancing technologies is not the first attempt to classify such technologies: elsewhere [26] privacy-enhancing technologies have been classified into the following categories: personal privacy-enhancing technologies, web-based technologies, information brokers and network-based technologies.
-Based on the source used here [26], we will refer to this classification as the OECD classification.
+Note that our proposed classification of privacy-enhancing technologies is not the first attempt to classify such technologies: elsewhere [16] privacy-enhancing technologies have been classified into the following categories: personal privacy-enhancing technologies, web-based technologies, information brokers and network-based technologies.
+Based on the source used here [16], we will refer to this classification as the OECD classification.